decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 ## Add entities to the engine

 When you create a new entity, you're instancing an object and storing it in memory.
-You can then start adding components to it and configuring them.

-It's important to understand that a newly created entity isn't _rendered_ until you add it to the scene's _engine_.
+It's important to understand that a newly created entity won't be _rendered_ and it won't be possible for a user to interact with it until you add it to the scene's _engine_.
 Until the entity is added to the engine, users won't be able to see or interact with the entity.

 The engine is the part of the scene that sits in the middle and manages all of the other parts.
 It determines what entities are rendered and how users interact with them.
 It also coordinates what functions from [systems]() are executed and when.